tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Edge between Heading and Action (EdgeHeadingAction):**

-The Heading can signify general themes (e.g., liturgy, teaching, execution of justice) but also tools used for this action.
+The Heading can signify general themes (e.g., liturgy, teaching, execution of justice)

+**Edge between Thing and Action  (Edge)

 **Edge between Action and Criterion:**